mikependon/RepoDB/Docs/pages/connection.rst

 .. highlight:: c#

-This method is used to ensure that the connection object is `Open`.
-The operational methods are calling this method explicitly prior to the actual execution.
-This method returns the connection instance itself.
+Is used to ensure that the connection object is in `Open`.

-The underlying method call of this method is the `System.Data.DbConnection.Open()` method.

-See sample codes below.

 ::